PhilippEngler/eufy-security-hm/README.md

 # eufy Security AddOn for HomeMatic - eufy-security-hm
+> [!IMPORTANT]
-**:warning: This addon is independent of Anker and eufy. eufy does not provide an open api, in case of any problems with this addon please *do not* contact eufy.**
+> This addon is independent of Anker and eufy. eufy does not provide an open API, in case of any problems with this addon please *do not* contact eufy.

+> [!NOTE]
-**:warning: CCU3 users with the *original firmware provided by eq-3* please note: Starting with version v3.0, this addon will no longer be compatible to the CCU3 with the original firmware provided by eq-3.
-You can upgrade your CCU3 to RaspberryMatic to use addon version v3.0 and newer.
-This step is unfortunately necessary because since 2023-09-11 node.js v16 is out of support.
-With the CCU3s original firmware, node.js newer than v16 cannot be executed.
-That means, no new devices will be implementent nor changes in the communication with the devices will be implemented anymore for CCU3 with the original firmware.
-If the CCU3 is already running on RaspberryMatic, no action is necessary.**
+> CCU3 users with the *original firmware provided by eq-3* please note:
+> Starting with version v3.0.0, this addon will no longer be compatible to the CCU3 with the original firmware provided by eq-3.
+If you operate a CCU3 with original firmware provided by eq-3 please read the [Notes | CCU3 with original firmware provided by eq-3](#ccu3-with-original-firmware-provided-by-eq-3) section.

-With this addon for the ELV/eq-3 CCU3 (operated with RaspberryMatic) or a central based on RaspberryMatic you can control your eufy security system and integrate it in your existing connected home environment.
+With this addon for the ELV/eq-3 CCU3 (operated with RaspberryMatic) or a central based on RaspberryMatic or debmatic you can control your eufy security system and integrate it in your existing connected home environment.
 The addon provide a web-based user interface for configuration and monitoring.
 The communication between your eufy security system and your CCU is done by using predefined system variables.
 For interaction with your eufy security device there is an API.

 ## Features
 This addon supports multiple stations and multiple cams.
 The login token is stored in the config, so there is no need to login every time a connection to eufy is established.
 After retrieving the stations at startup, the local network address of each station is stored in the config and will be used for switching the guard mode.
 Since v2.6.0 the addon has a multi-language website.
 Currently German and English are supported.

 ## Devices
-The addon will only run with the original CCU3 Firmware and other community projects (RaspberryMatic, piVCCU and debmatic).
+Starting with v3.0.0, the addon will only run with RaspberryMatic and debmatic.
+The CCU3 with the original firmware provided by eq-3 and piVCCU will currently not support v3.0.0 and newer.
-* CCU3 with original software: use the *ccu3* package (CCU1 and CCU2 are not supported) [not supported by branch 2.7 and newer]
+* CCU3 with original software: use the *ccu3* package (CCU1 and CCU2 are not supported) [not supported by v3.0.0 and newer]
+* RaspberryMatic:
+  * on arm-based hardware other than RaspberryPi 3 or 4: use the *arm32* flagged *.tar.gz*-package
+  * on RaspberryPi 3 or 4 based hardware (including RaspberryMatic running on CCU3): you can use the *arm64* flagged *.tar.gz*-package
+  * on OVA platforms: use the *amd64* flagged *.tar.gz*-package
+* debmatic:
-* RaspberryMatic running on other hardware than RaspberryPi 3 or 4 based hardware: use the *arm32* package
+  * on other arm-based hardware than RaspberryPi 3 or 4: use the *arm32* flagged *.deb*-package
-* RaspberryMatic running on RaspberryPi 3 or 4 based hardware (including RaspberryMatic running on CCU3): you can use the *arm64* instead of the *arm32* package
+  * on RaspberryPi 3 or 4 based hardware (including RaspberryMatic running on CCU3): you can use the *arm64* flagged *.deb*-package
-* RaspberryMatic on OVA platforms: use the *amd64* package
+  * on OVA platforms: use the *amd64* flagged *.deb*-package

 Most of the eufy security devices should be compatible, but there might be issues with recently released devices.
 The following eufy security devices are known as compatible:
 * HomeBase: HomeBase E (T8002), HomeBase 2 (T8010) and HomeBase 3 (T8030)